Motorcycle Safety Tips & Statistics

 Motorcycle riding has become more popular in recent years, appealing to a new group of enthusiasts consisting of older and more affluent riders.
-A 2017 report by the Insurance Institute for Highway Safety (IIHS) stated that the number of on-road motorcycles registered in the U.S. has been steadily increasing, from 4.2 million in 2002 to 8.4 million in 2017.
+A 2019 report by the Insurance Institute for Highway Safety (IIHS) stated that the number of on-road motorcycles registered in the U.S. has been steadily increasing, doubling from 4.2 million in 2002 to 8.3 million by 2018.

 But for those not taking the appropriate safety precautions, motorcycle riding can be extremely dangerous and sometimes fatal.